Ex7740/Pantheon/README.md

-# Operating System: Tiny OS
+# Operating System: Micro OS
 A very small, efficent operating system that can run on certain microcontrollers